What is Self-Compassion?

 Some people indulge themselves with a treat every time they feel

 When we have compassion for someone, we are willing to suffer with them by being fully present and listening closely to what they need to express.
-We don't just tell them to cheer up - with the implication that if they have negative thoughts, they will be punished by the universe with more bad stuff via the Law of Attraction.
-I personally find this to be very offensive.
+We don't just tell them to think positive - with the implication that if they have negative thoughts, they will be punished by the universe with more bad stuff via the law of attraction.
+This is both offensive and untrue.

-The first step towards self-compassion is to become aware of our own suffering - giving it our full attention without turning away from the pain.
+The first step toward self-compassion is to become aware of our own suffering and give it our full attention without turning away from the pain.
 I recommend doing the emotional healing process.

 Self-Compassion and Self-Discipline